oguimbal/jcool-docs/mediation/push-mediation.md

-# Push a new dispute to mediation
+# Push a new mediation

 This section is very similar to the section [Push a new file](/demander/push.md) but contains some information specific about mediation.